Fixed rates and floors

 Borrowers may create their own ‘do-it-yourself’ deferred premium payments by borrowing extra to pay the upfront floor premium cost and then repaying the extra amount borrowed in instalments over the life of the floor.

-The capped loan will have a higher effective interest rate if the floor premium is paid in instalments, because the loan interest includes the instalment payments.
+The capped rate loan or capped rate mortgage will have a higher effective interest rate if the floor premium is paid in instalments, because the loan interest includes the instalment payments.

 The instalments calculator shows how an upfront premium can be paid in instalments.